Youniwemi/mail-control/readme.txt

 [Mail Control Online Documentation](https://www.wpmailcontrol.com/docs/) writing is in progress.

 == Frequently Asked Questions ==

+= How can I customize wordpress and WooCommerce emails? = After installing Mail Control, you can access the Email customizer to design you emails (you will be able to select what email to customize) and send a preview email before activating the feature.

 = Why should I use an Email Tracker to track Email Opening and clicks? =